turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 ```javascript
 near login
 ```
-This will redirect you to browser and click on allow.
+This will redirect you to browser and then click on allow button.
 This will get your credentials in your machine.

 Let's deploy our smart contract.
 Run following command in terminal:
 ```javascript